 1. Customer onboarding: start out on the right foot

-4. Research the right content platforms for your SaaS company
+3. Research the right content platforms for your SaaS company

-For a SaaS software company, this might involve using Facebook or LinkedIn as its primary channels, or moving to other, more audience-specific channels like Spiceworks or TechMap that cater to professionals in the tech community.
+Another major way to improve SaaS customer retention is to make sure that your content is presented in the right channels.
+For a SaaS software company, this might involve using Facebook or LinkedIn as your primary channels.
+Nearly 50% of B2B marketers have closed deals thanks to LinkedIn, and it drives almost 300% more leads than Facebook, so it’s certainly worth exploring.
+Or, you could try out other, more audience-specific channels like Spiceworks or TechMap that cater to professionals in the tech community.

-5. Reward customers for engaging with content
+5. Reward customers for engaging with your content

 6. Write relatable content—even in the tech world

-Excellent outreach with well-crafted marketing content
+Keep your customers hooked with well-crafted marketing content

+Do you need help with content creation?
 Uplift Content writes case studies, ebooks and white papers for high-growth SaaS companies like Okta, WalkMe and LeanData.
 Check out our content writing services if you’d like a hand.